BrianLBrinker/Holdings-v2/README.md

 `Holdings` is the submission for an interview coding assignment.

 ## Design
 Local `json` is loaded via http into an `RxJS` observable.
-The response observable is then converted to an array, from which the most recent (greatest) `EffectiveDate` is found.
-The most recent date is then used to filter the response into two subsets containing the most recent holdings, and everything else.
+The response observable is then converted to an array, mapped to an `interface` which maps the numeric `string` fields to `number` types for sorting, and from which the most recent (greatest) `EffectiveDate` is found.
+The most recent date is then used to filter the processed response into two subsets: the most recent holdings, and everything else.

 Angular Material components are used: tables for each view, including the `mat-paginator`, and a tabbed container to conditionally display either of the two tables.
 Additional Material components are used for a loading indicator, and a text input for filtering the table contents.